saleor/saleor-app-shipping-shipstation/README.md

 ### Limitations

-- carriers list is hardcoded in the envs, and at the moment only one is supported
+- carriers list (eg. stamps_com, ups) is hardcoded in the envs, and at the moment only one is supported
 - all saleor variants have to follow the same weight unit
 - the app assumes the shipping rates returned from the Shipstation are using USD as currency - channel configuration should follow this format
 - considering SLIM shipstation rate limits (40 req/s) mitigation measures should be taken